borevitzlab/spc-eyepi/ansible/README.md

 ## SPC-Eyepi

 - Build with latest Archlinux Arm (see [this](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3#installation) installation guide
-- log into the raspberry pi and install python2: `pacman -Syy python2`
+- log into the raspberry pi and install python2 using su: `pacman -Syy python2`
 - add the ip address to the list in the hosts file under `[rpis]`
 - Run `ansible-playbook -i hosts eyepi.yml`